Contact our corporate or local offices directly.

 Following the Update Values from Library command, browse to and locate the component in the source library or Managed Component Server (via the Browse Libraries dialog or the Server content Explorer) and click OK to open the Update Project Variants From Library dialog.
 Select/deselect the Parameters from Library Component and Variants to Update, then click OK to complete the update process.

-If the source component for an Alternate Part has been edited in its library, it can be updated in the design by running the Update from Library Wizard.
+If the source component for an Alternate Part has been edited in its library, it can be updated in the design by running the Update from Library dialog.

-Launched from the Tools menu in the Schematic Editor, the Wizard includes an option to Include Variants.
+Launched from the Tools menu in the schematic editor, the dialog includes an option to Include Variants.
 When this option is enabled, the component list will expand to include any components that have been used as Alternate Parts.
 Check the components in the list to be updated, and then complete the Wizard to update the required parts from the source.

 The Variant Management dialog supports multi-select, which means that any number of components can be selected simultaneously in the upper (Component) part of the dialog, and then updates performed on any number of parameters selected in the lower (Parameters) part of the dialog.
 The dialog also offers Filters (via the right-click context menu), to further refine selection and the displayed data.